tom-draper/auto-desktop/README.md

 # auto-desktop

-A desktop application for repetitive input.
+An easy-to-use, cross-platform application for automatic keyboard and mouse entry.